-Associate degrees require some core general education courses.
-Courses common to loss prevention degree programs address:
+Associate's degrees require some core general education courses.
+Courses found in loss prevention degree programs address:

 - Administrating asset protection and loss prevention operations

 - Basics, history, and theory of criminal investigation

 - Laws for private security protection and role of law enforcement

 - Orientation to criminal justice and law enforcement

 - Property security, risk analysis and safety and promotion

 Bachelor's Degree in Insurance and Risk Management

 For people interested in working in loss prevention in insurance companies, bachelor's degrees in insurance and risk management are the most common option.
 These programs offer a foundation of business courses.
 An understanding of the global insurance industry is presented.
 Insights for using objectives of risk management to support the objectives of an organization are a focus.